Finding The Best Credit Card Knife For You

 That is, except for your wallet knife – which you pull out of your wallet and defend yourself with.

-You would be unless you happen to carry a credit card utility knife on you at all times!
+You would be unless you happen to carry a small utility knife on you at all times!

 Anthony Bourdain, the famous traveling foodie, revealed he always carries a credit card folding knife with him.